felipeflorencio/SwiftJsonThemeManager/README.md

 It's a library that easy let you configure using a JSON structure and extensions, in order to work you need to use / create your own extensions.

-One of the advantages of use a JSON file it's to be able first to use on multiple plataform, as both will be able to load this JSON file, you backend can implement a generator in order to maybe your design create the configuration and you just download, you can integrate into your CI enviroment to download this file remotely, you can even create unit test to make sure the values did not changed!
+One of the advantages of use a JSON file it's to be able first to use on multiple platform, as both will be able to load this JSON file, you backend can implement a generator in order to maybe your design create the configuration and you just download, you can integrate into your CI environment to download this file remotely, you can even create unit test to make sure the values did not changed!

 This is how it works:
 1 - Install library and initiate;